Charles Dartiquenave: Epicure

-Dartiquenave was very fond of fine dining and convivial society, a bon-vivant.
+Dartiquenave was very fond of fine dining and convivial society, a bon vivant.
 Jonathan Swift and Dartiquenave were friends, and frequently dined and drank with Henry St. John and Thomas Parnell.
 ‘My friend Dartineuf,’ says Swift in his ‘Journal to Stella,’ ‘is the greatest punner of this town next myself,’ and in another passage of the same journal Swift dubs his friend ‘the man that knows everything and that everybody knows; that knows where a knot of rabble are going on a holiday and when they were there last.’

 Alexander Pope in his imitations of Horace, ‘Satire I.,’ allows to each mortal his pleasure, and asserts that none deny Scarsdale his bottle and Darty his ham-pie.
 In ‘Satires’ (II. ii), Pope mentions ‘Darty’ as a culinary judge.
 Lord Lyttelton, in his ‘Dialogues of the Dead’ (dialogue xix.), made Apicius and Dartiquenave represent the epicures of ancient and modern history.
 Samuel Johnson recorded (in 1776) that when this book came out Dodsley the publisher remarked to him, ‘I knew Dartineuf well, for I was once his footman.’
 Tradition has assigned to Dartiquenave some contributions to the ‘Tatler,’ e.g. a letter in No. 252, ‘On the Pleasure of Modern Drinking.’

 Politics and public offices

 Dartiquenave was a strong supporter of the Whig Party who received employment though them.
 Among the treasury papers in the Record Office (vol. iii.
 No. 10) is a copy of an indenture in which Dartiquenave and another purchased ‘the office of keeper of Hampton Park, Bushey Park, and the Mansion House of Hampton Court during the lifetime of the Duchess of Cleveland’.

-Political patronage gave Dartiquenave from 1706 to 1726 the post of paymaster of the royal works, and his salary in 1709 was at the rate of 6s.
+Political patronage gave Dartiquenave from 1706 to 1726 the post of paymaster of the Royal Works, and his salary in 1709 was at the rate of 6s.
 6d. a day, but in 1717 he pleaded for an addition of 200l. per annum, and the Lords Commissioners of the Treasury sanctioned the increase from Michaelmas 1717 (Calendars of Treasury Papers, 1708–19).
 He was gazetted surveyor-general of the king's gardens in June 1726, and in March 1731 it was understood that he should be promoted to be surveyor of his majesty's private roads.
 However, that position went to someone else.

-Dartiquenave live, in the outquarters of St. James's Palace.
+Dartiquenave lived in the outquarters of St. James's Palace.
 He died on 19 October 1737 and was buried on 26 October in the church of Albury, Hertfordshire, where a slab in the church was placed to his memory.